tdkim52/Chatter/README.md

 Run on 132 column by 43 row terminal window.
 Program utilizes unbuffered stream and no echo of typed characters in insert mode

+TODO:
+		Fix bugs when running with flags causing unpredicted behavior Fix bugs with some commands not working correctly (i.e. external filters, read) Add :source command to run scripts
+		Fix: non-blocking when in insert mode and after ':' is typed Comment code for proper documentation
+		Remove debugging statements/blocks of code

 Command line flags:

     -noleft       : no incoming connection